yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    :align: center

-1. *Set up Your Host Development System to Support Development Using the Yocto Project*: See the ":doc:`dev-manual-start`" section for options on how to get a build host ready to use the Yocto Project.
+1. *Set up Your Host Development System to Support Development Using the Yocto Project*: See the ":doc:`start`" section for options on how to get a build host ready to use the Yocto Project.

 2. *Initialize the Build Environment:* Initialize the build environment